f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

 pointing out that it should probably have been two separate PRs, CodeRabbitAI fared as I would have expected another developer to have reviewed the PR.
 With two small differences:

-- The CodeRabbitAI review was close to immediate (took around 30-60 seconds to run).
+- The CodeRabbitAI review was close to **immediate** (took around 30-60 seconds to run).
 This is amazing to iterate quickly.
-- Where I would have expected a human reviewer to point our the nitpick or simply approve, CodeRabbitAI is extremely verbose with explanations, walkthroughs, and so on.
+- Where I would have expected a human reviewer to point our the nitpick or simply approve, CodeRabbitAI is extremely **verbose** with explanations, walkthroughs, and so on.
 This in turn wastes time for the author, as he/she would need to read through this.
-The verbosity might be nicer on larger PRs, for for small concise PRs this is massive overkill and borderline annoying.
+The verbosity could be nicer on larger PRs, but for small concise PRs this is massive overkill and borderline annoying.

-But maybe CodeRabbitAI has more to offer us on more complex PRs...
+To further evaluate CodeRabbitAI's capabilities, I decided to test it on a pull request with more substantial changes...

 # A More Complex PR